-The settings for this option are Enabled or Disabled.
-Set to Enabled to enable the PERR# signal on the bus.
+This option signals data parity errors of the PCI bus.
+The settings are Enabled or Disabled.
+Set to Enabled to enable the PERR# signal.

 WSC# Handshake (Write Snoop Complete)

 This signal is asserted active to indicate that all the snoop activity on the CPU bus on the behalf of the last PCI-DRAM write transaction is complete and that it is safe to send the APIC interrupt message.
 The settings for this option are Enabled or Disabled.
 Set to Enabled to enable handshaking for the WSC# signal.